 Fortunately, I am an emotional eater.
-I say that with a caveat that while I in fact DO stuff my face during stressful times, I DO recognize the need to try and do it as healthy as possible, allowing for some pretty awesome desserts to be born.
-Stress has become my muse in the kitchen, helping me to find ways to be creative and sneak in produce while getting my avocado brownie chocolate fix.
+I say that with a caveat that while I, in fact, DO stuff my face during stressful times, I DO recognize the need to try and do it as healthy as possible, allowing for some pretty awesome desserts to be born.
+Stress has become a muse in the kitchen, helping me to find ways to be creative and sneak in produce while getting my avocado brownie chocolate fix.
 I also loved creating this Vegan Chocolate Cake with Citrus Glaze which ranks right up there with avocado brownie greatness.

 Avocados are one of those super cool foods that can be placed into baked goods without compromising the flavor, removes the need for oil and adds the perfect amount of moisture.
 No dried out baked goods in this department.
-Because they turn brown quickly when exposed to air, which is why they are perfect to pair with chocolate.
-It’s like they were made to go together.
+Because they turn brown quickly when exposed to air, it makes avocado the perfect partner for chocolate.
 The peanut butter adds a little more cover up for those picky eaters that swear they can taste still taste the little green fruit (yes – a fruit!)
-You end up with a rich, fudgy chocolate brownie and no regrets.
+You end up with a rich, fudgy chocolate avocado brownie of deliciousness – and no regrets.

 Seasonal Nutrition Highlight – Avocado

-Avocados are a fruit that originated in central america and are typically eaten raw, but still delicious cooked as long as they are not heated for too long, as they can become bitter.
-Their shape and creamy filling has given them the reputation of being an aphrodisiac.
-In fact, the aztec name for avocado is ahuacatl, or “testicle” due to the shape and the way it hangs in the tree.
+Avocado is a fruit that originated in central America and are typically eaten raw, but still delicious cooked as long as they are not heated for too long, as they can become bitter.
+Their shape and creamy filling have given them the reputation of being an aphrodisiac.
+In fact, the Aztec name for avocado is ahuacatl, or “testicle” due to the shape and the way it hangs in the tree.
 Haha!
 Learn something new every day don’t you!
 The main varieties are Hass, California, and Florida.
-All avocados are available year round, however Hass is typically harvested in late winter and spring, while Florida is most abundant in late March to May.
+All avocados are available year round, however, Hass is typically harvested in late winter and spring, while Florida is most abundant in late March to May.
 Typically, you will know when they are in season due to the lower cost.
 Avocados are a great source of fiber, provide protein, vitamin K, Vitamin E, folate, potassium, lutein and are cholesterol free.
-Possibly the biggest avocado perk is that it is a heart healthy monounsaturated oil.
+Possibly the biggest avocado perk is that it is a heart-healthy monounsaturated oil.
 Monounsaturated oils are preferred because they are loaded with anti-inflammatory Omega-3 essential fatty acids.
 Olive oil is another great example but has a low smoke point making it unfavorable to use for cooking.
-Avocado oil is great because it has a high smoke point and can be used for baking, frying, dressings, etc. I use it in most all of my recipes for it’s versatility and nutritional value.
+Avocado oil is great because it has a high smoke point and can be used for baking, frying, dressings, avocado brownies, etc. I use it in almost all of my recipes for its versatility and nutritional value.
 You can find it easier now too – the last bottle I purchased was from BJ’s.

 - 2 eggs